mavlink/qgc-user-guide/en/SetupView/airframe_ardupilot.md

 # Airframe Setup (ArduPilot)

-This page allows you to configure the main airframe selection associated with your ArduPilot vehicle.
+Airframe Setup is used to select the frame class and type that matches your vehicle

 > **Note** Airframe Setup is only available on *ArduCopter* and *ArduSub* vehicles (it is not shown for *ArduPilot* Rover or Plane vehicles).